MiguelCastillo/bit-bundler-service/README.md

 # bit-bundler-service
-[bit-bundler](https://github.com/MiguelCastillo/bit-bundler) web service with a graphql API
+[bit-bundler](https://github.com/MiguelCastillo/bit-bundler) web service with a graphql API.

+The service allows you to specify a list of npm modules, optionally with specific versions, and bundle them.

+Some of the goals are to:

+- Bundle github projects
+- Bundle splitting
+- Babel integration
+- Siren hypermedia responses, and more...

+> This is just an experiment for integrating graphql with bit-bundler.

 # Usage